 the officer may enter and search the place for the target person, or for the target vehicle or both.

-[Section 15 amended by No. 39 of 2015 s.
+[Section 15 amended: No. 39 of 2015 s.
 7.]

 16. Seizing things found

 (1) If a police officer in a target area finds, or a police officer doing a search under this Division finds, a thing that the officer reasonably suspects is a thing connected with a terrorist act, the officer may seize it.